SanthoshKumarM-0520/Banking-Web-App/README.md

 - If using STS, Run As Spring Boot App

 ```
-4. Default port for the api is 8989
+4. Default port for the api is 8000

 ### Prerequisites

-* Java 8
+* Java
-* Spring Tool Suite 4 or similar IDE
+* Spring Boot
 * [Maven](https://maven.apache.org/) - Dependency Management

 ### Maven Dependencies